WWII-era 32D ‘Red Arrow’ Infantry Division Insignia.

 The current version of the ‘Red Arrow’ insignia, pictured above right, was adopted ca. 1986.
 For some reason, the rounded corners became pointed and a rectangular green background was added.

-On 1 October 2007 the Brigade was reorganized and renamed to become the 32D ‘Red Arrow’ Infantry Brigade Combat Team (IBCT).
-The 32D IBCT is still made up entirely of Wisconsin National Guard units and continues the lineage of the 32D ‘Red Arrow’ Infantry Division and continues to add to its proud, distinguished heritage.
+On 1 October 2007, the Brigade was reorganized and renamed to become the 32D ‘Red Arrow’ Infantry Brigade Combat Team (IBCT).
+The 32D IBCT was still comprised entirely of Wisconsin National Guard units, until circa January 2017, when the 3D Battalion, 126TH Infantry, Michigan National Guard, was once again assigned to the ‘Red Arrow.’
+The 32D IBCT continues the lineage of the 32D ‘Red Arrow’ Infantry Division and continues to add to its proud, distinguished heritage.
 Soldiers of the 32D IBCT proudly wear the ‘Red Arrow’ on their shoulder today.